 Cyber security: What's important for your IT security

-Protecting a company against cyber security attacks & threats doesn't have to be a mammoth task.
-In this aticle, we share important IT security insights with you and your employees.
+Protecting a company against cyber attacks & threats doesn't have to be a mammoth task.
+In this article, we'll share some of our most important IT security insights with you.

-The importance of cyber security is growing with the ever-increasing threat of cyber attacks.
-In Germany alone, the number of companies that were the target of a cyber attack was around 17.7 million in 2019 (published by Statista Research Department, Dec.
-15, 2022).
-In the Allianz Risk Barometer, the threat of cyber risks has also ranked first for several years.
-There is no question, that cyber security has gained enormous importance.
+The importance of cyber security is increasing with the ever-growing threat of cyber attacks.
+In Germany alone, the number of companies targeted by a cyber attack was around 17.7 million in 2019 (published by Statista Research Department, 15.12.2022).
+In the Allianz Risk Barometer, the threat of cyber risks has also taken first place for several years.
+So there is no question that cyber security has become a massively important issue.

-At the same time, it is important to understand that cyber attacks and technologies are constantly evolving.
-While the basic concepts such as phishing, social engineering, and the like are here to stay, new "phishing schemes" or targeted attacks that take advantage of technological advances, for example in artificial intelligence (AI), are constantly evolving.
+It is also important to understand that cyber attacks and technologies are constantly evolving.
+While basic concepts such as phishing, social engineering and the likes are perennial favorites, new “phishing scams” or targeted attacks that make use of technological advances, for example in artificial intelligence (AI), are constantly evolving.
 Vishing, deep fakes and phishing emails generated via ChatGPT are just the beginning.

-In this article, we will cover the basics of cyber security as well as key developments and evergreens in the field.
+In this article, we look at the basics of cyber security as well as important developments and focus topics.

 IT security protects digital information in technical systems, in other words "everything that has a plug".
 Typical protective measures include virus scanners, firewalls, backups, e-mail encryption or multi-factor authentication.
 All these technical measures are designed to ensure that sensitive information does not fall into the wrong hands (confidentiality) and that IT systems are available when they are needed (availability).

-IT security is a subset of information security because, unlike IT security, information security is concerned not only with digital information but with all types of information, for example, including physical information (e.g., prototypes or printed documents) as well as the "spoken word" (in meetings, telephone calls, etc.).
+IT security is a subset of information security because, unlike IT security, information security is concerned not only with digital information but with all types of information including physical information (e.g., prototypes or printed documents) as well as the "spoken word" (in meetings, telephone calls, etc.).
 Information security is also more of a comprehensive risk management: Sensitive information is identified, potential threats are determined, and then the appropriate protective measures are derived and written down in security policies.
-The implementation of these measures in the technical IT systems is then the task of IT security.
+The implementation of these measures in the technical IT systems is the ensuing task of IT security.

 And cyber security?
 This is where it gets exciting.
 Cyber security is actually just a new word for IT security, but many people now equate it with information security, because a large proportion of attacks on information originate in cyberspace... and because it simply sounds much cooler. :-)